Why Automatic Gain Control (AGC)?

 Overcoming the Problems of AGC

-    AGC can be a problem when you are interested in an object which is:
+AGC is a problem when your critical object is:

 - a small part of the scene

 - it’s max/min temperatures are different from those of the overall scene.

 For example, imagine you are in a helicopter.
 You look down on a scene in search of a police vehicle equipped with a thermal marker on the roof.
 It just so happens, a power transfer station is in the scene which is very hot, say 200ºF, even though the day is cold and the ground is 20ºF.

 Recall that ΔT is the “temperature difference between two objects.”

 You find your police car with the marker.
 The marker may appear 0ºF and the car roof 20ºF.